 Kamal A, Elsheaita A, Abdelnabi M. Association between direct-acting antiviral agents in hepatitis C virus treatment and hepatocellular carcinoma occurrence and recurrence: The endless debate.
 World J Clin Cases 2022; In press

-Core Tip: Present evidence does not confirm or repudiate a higher rate of de novo HCC occurrence or recurrence related to direct-acting antiviral agent (DAA) therapy.
+Core Tip: Present evidence does not confirm or repudiate a higher rate of de novo hepatocellular carcinoma (HCC) occurrence or recurrence related to direct-acting antiviral agent (DAA) therapy.
 More trials are required to determine whether there is an association between HCC occurrence or recurrence and DAA or if it is mainly related to preexisting liver cirrhosis.

 INTRODUCTION